Shep and the Limelites: Career

 Sheppard and Bassett, both from Queens, New York, and Baskerville, originally from Virginia, organized a group in Queens in 1960.
 This was billed initially as Shane Sheppard And The Limelites, but quickly became Shep and the Limelites.
 All three had previous experience in other groups: Shep with The Heartbeats (notable for "A Thousand Miles Away"); Bassett with The Five Sharps and then, with Baskerville, in The Videos ("Trickle, Trickle" - later covered by The Manhattan Transfer).

 Shep & The Limelites' recording sessions for Hull Records started in August 1960.
 They recorded the original version of "Daddys Home" on February 1, 1961.
 "Daddy's Home" reached no. 2 on the Billboard popular music chart in May, and was covered by P. J. Proby (1970) Jermaine Jackson (1972), Toots and the Maytals (Funky Kingston 1973), Junior English, and Cliff Richard (1981).
 Later songs were not as successful as "Daddy's Home", but still sold well; among these were "What Did Daddy Do", "Ready For Your Love" and "Our Anniversary".

 Kahl Music, publisher of "A Thousand Miles Away", an earlier song written by Sheppard, sued Keel Music, publisher of "Daddy's Home", for copyright violation.
 Keel eventually lost, and this resulted in the end of the Limelites and Hull Records in 1966.
 Bassett joined The Flamingos and Baskerville joined The Players and then The Drifters.
 Sheppard re-formed the Limelites in the late 1960s, but was murdered on January 24, 1970.
-He died in his car on the Long Island Expressway as a result of injuries sustained in a robbery.
+He died in his car on the Long Island Expressway as a result of gunshot injuries sustained during an attempted robbery.
 Baskerville died, at age 58 on January 18, 1995, in New York.
 Bassett died on January 25, 2005, at age 68 from the complications of emphysema, at his home in Richmond, Virginia.

-Sometime before Bassett's death, The Limelites appeared on a show hosted by Jerry Butler.
-The group consisted of Clarence Bassett, Randy Reid, Ronald Bassett, and Al Handfield(Who had joined In the 1970s or 1980s).